DeVos proposes tougher standard for borrowers who seek student loan relief

-The Education Department's proposed rule would make students show that a college knowingly misled them while also restricting consideration of loan relief to borrowers in default.
+Education Department proposes regulatory overhaul that would make loan forgiveness less likely for defrauded borrowers.
+Majority of outstanding loan claims were filed by former for-profit college students.

-The U.S. Department of Education on Wednesday unveiled a proposed overhaul of a federal rule on student loan forgiveness, with a plan to possibly make the process more restrictive for defrauded borrowers.
+The U.S. Department of Education on Wednesday unveiled a proposed overhaul of a federal rule governing student loan forgiveness that would make the process more restrictive for defrauded borrowers.

 The department crafted the new borrower-defense rule after blocking an Obama administration regulation from going into effect last year.
 Like the Obama rule, the department’s new proposal would establish a clear federal standard for borrowers who are pursuing loan discharge.
 But it includes numerous changes that would reduce potential relief for borrowers as well as liability for colleges.